 As the imaging features are similar, both Fahr disease (primary) and syndrome (secondary) are discussed in the remainder of this article.

 Calcification of basal ganglia is very common, and age dependent, with small amounts of calcification confined to the globus pallidus, considered a 'normal' finding in the elderly.

 Symptomatic onset for primary familial brain calcification (Fahr disease) tends to be between age 40 and 60 5.
 Incidence is unknown.

 The clinical presentation is variable, with many individuals remaining asymptomatic.
 Severe forms can later present with progressive psychosis, cognitive impairment, dementia, gait disturbance, basal ganglia movement disorders, and sensory changes 6.

-Fahr disease is characterised by deposition of calcium in the walls of the capillaries and larger arteries and veins.
-Other compounds, such as mucopolysaccharides, and elements, including magnesium, zinc, aluminium, and iron, have also been found deposited in the vessels.
+Fahr disease is characterized by deposition of calcium in the walls of the capillaries and larger arteries and veins.
+Other compounds, such as mucopolysaccharides, and elements, including magnesium, zinc, aluminum, and iron, have also been found deposited in the vessels.

 Calcification can be found in the globus pallidus, putamen, caudate, thalamus, cerebellum (especially in the dentate nucleus), corona radiata, and subcortical white matter.

 Fahr disease (primary familial brain calcification) is due to a variety of mutations, accounting for the majority (~60%) of diagnosed cases 5,7.
 These are inherited in an autosomal dominant pattern, although other mutations with a recessive mode of inheritance are likely to be present in the remaining, 'idiopathic' group.